Asbestos fibres are modified natural fibres.

 Basalt fibres made from rock solidified from volcanic lava are suggested by some as the alternative to glass fibres.

 The use of carbon fibres has only become widespread over the past couple of decades.
 However, growth has been rapid since its inception.

-Glass, existing in a wide range of types for several end uses, is usually made by melting silica (sand material) at very high temperatures and adding to the melt the necessary fabrics.
-High temperatures always incur large energy costs.
-Read more..
+Glass fibres existing in a wide range of types for several ends use made by melting silica (sand material) at very high temperatures and adding to the melt the necessary fabrics.
+High temperatures always incur significant energy costs.

-Hybrid yarn is a term used on an engineered fibre or material that is composed for a specific purpose or technical functional requirement besides the basic as covering the body or looking fashionable.
-To create a material with a high level of unique performance to accomplish in a wide spectre of products, type of fibre, yarn needs the material scientists sometimes to modify conventional methods or use newly developed.
-Read more..
+Hybrid yarn is a term used on an engineered fibre or material composed for a specific purpose or technical, functional requirement besides the basic as covering the body or looking fashionable.

 Inorganic fibres.
 A type of Another type of tissue that is becoming more important is in the inanimate category.
 Grains produced from materials that are present in the Earth’s crust refers to inorganic.
 These fibres can easily be made from naturally occurring materials and are inorganic rather than polymeric.